12 March 2024

 Fear stops us from trying something new, from exposing ourselves, from taking risks.
 Children who grow up overprotected may develop an aversion to risk and may not engage in activities they believe they won’t succeed in.
 Over time, such an attitude can deter them from taking on leadership roles and becoming active citizens.

-Success and happiness do not depend on eliminating risk but on managing it correctly.
+Success and happiness do not depend on eliminating risk, but on managing it correctly.

 Lack of Skills